ConduitNetwork/docs/administration/policies/policies.rst

 Budget
   Sets a maximum total combined price for all instances in the Group, Cloud, Tenant or owned by the User this policy is applied to.
 Expiration
   Sets an expiration timeframe in days after which the Instance will be deleted.
-Extensions can be auto-approved or require approval immediately or after x amount of auto-extensions using Morpheus Approvals or an Approval Integration.
+Extensions can be auto-approved or require approval immediately or after x amount of auto-extensions using Conduit Approvals or an Approval Integration.
 Host Name
   Pre-populates a fixed or editable name for Hosts and Virtual Machines using ${variable} naming patterns and/or text.
 Hostname